pubky/pubky-knowledge-base/FAQ.md

 "Public Key Addressable Resource Records" your signed DNS-like records published on the DHT.

 **Q8.
 What is PKDNS?**
-[[PKDNS]] is a DNS server that resolves public key domains by fetching [[0.Introduction|PKARR]] records from the [[Mainline DHT]].
+[[PKDNS]] is a DNS server that resolves public key domains by fetching [[0.Introduction|PKARR]] records from the [[MainlineDHT|Mainline DHT]].
 It enables self-sovereign, censorship-resistant domain names while still supporting traditional ICANN domains.
 Anyone can run a PKDNS server or use public instances to access the decentralized web.
 See [[PKDNS]] for setup guides and publishing instructions.

 **Q9.
 How does Pubky compare to DNS?**
 Pubky replaces ICANN with your public key.
 You publish and resolve records yourself.